verticalsoftware/vertical-spectreconsole/docs/basic-configuration.md

 ### Setting the minimum log event level.

 The provider will not display any log events introduced that are of less of a severity than the configured value.
 By default, the provider sets the minimum level to `LogLevel.Information`.
-Additionally, you can configure the minimum log level for specific logging categories.
+Additionally, you can configure the minimum log level for specific or groups of logging categories.
+Filters are selected using the best substring category match.

 ```csharp
 // Trace & debug events are not displayed for any events